Guesswork in the gap: the impact of uncertainty in the compact binary population on source classification: Introduction

 Sections~\ref{sec:qm1m2} and \ref{sec:qXeff} explore the dominant event-level degeneracies \qmone, \qmtwo, and \qXeff.
 These sections investigate classification outcomes, particularly for low SNR events like GW230529 where degeneracies are more pronounced.
 We show that in high SNR events like GW190814, some of these degeneracies begin to break.
-In Section~\ref{sec:lookingahead}, we examine potential extensions of this work.
-Additional methodological details, including the definition of our population model and further discussions about GW230529, are provided in the Appendices.
+In Section~\ref{sec:lookingahead}, we examine potential extensions of this work. \utty{Additional methodological details, including the definition of our population model and a detailed discussion of discrepancies between our GW230529 results and those reported in \citet{collaborationObservationGravitationalWaves2024}, are provided in the Appendices.}